sanic-meetup/meetup/server/README.md

 - not yet impl

 ## local setup
-``npm init``
+``npm install``
-- open the conf.js file and set your username and password, if no file exists see the sample conf.js contents below and copy paste it into a conf.js file
+- open the conf.js file and set your username and password, if no file exists see the sample conf.js contents below and copy paste it into a conf.js file or copy the conf.js file in the root of this repo (change the credentials though)

 ``node app.js``
 or